Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): Pixel matrix characterisation

 The front-end operating point, as a function of bias parameters, was extensively studied to validate the design simulations and optimize the signal-to-noise ratio.
 Figure~\ref{fig:two_par_scans} illustrates the relation of the fake-hit rate and the threshold as individual front-end parameters are varied.
 The parameter $\Vb$ serves as a linear handle to compensate for threshold shifts induced by other front-end settings, allowing consistent threshold tuning without affecting overall front-end operation (see Sec.~\ref{sec:frontend}).

 Starting with the parameter $\Ir$, a reduction in the fake-hit rate at a given threshold is observed as $\Ir$ decreases.
-This behaviour is consistent with an increased front-end gain, attributed to a higher resistance in the reset and feedback branch, and is further supported by the expectation that a lower $\Ir$ reduces shot noise at the collection electrode.
+This behaviour is consistent with an increased front-end gain, attributed to a higher resistance in the reset and feedback branch, and with a lower shot noise from a reduced current injected into the collection electrode. is further supported by the expectation that a lower $\Ir$ reduces shot noise at the collection electrode.
 Since $\Ir$ also influences the diode biasing, it can be adjusted to compensate for the increased leakage current in sensors exposed to non-ionising radiation.
 To maintain uniformity in the biasing conditions across different irradiation levels, without compromising the noise performance, a nominal setting of \SI{10}{\pico\ampere} is adopted.

 An increase in the front-end bias current, $\Ib$, reduces the fake-hit rate at a given threshold.
 This is consistent with an increase in the overall front-end voltage gain, and a reduction in the thermal noise of the input transistor M1.
 Since $\Ib$ is the primary contributor to the power consumption of the in-pixel front-end, a value of \SI{25}{\nano\ampere} is chosen as a trade-off between the ITS3 power budget constraints~\cite{ITS3_TDR} and fake-hit rate performance.